Jiyao17/jiyao17.github.io/_pages/about.md

 # News
-**12-2024**  I'm thrilled to receive the 2024 Outstanding Graduate Research Assistant Award from our College of Science and Technology (one from each department)!
+**12-2024**  I'm thrilled to receive the 2024 Outstanding Graduate Research Assistant Award from our College of Science and Technology!
 **10-2024**  Our paper on topology design for quantum networks was accepted by SECON 2024!
 **10-2024**  Our paper on group-based federated learning was accepted by Transactions on Cloud Computing!
 **08-2024**  Our paper on federated learning and blockchain was accepted by VTC2024-Fall!